rohangpta/rohangpta.github.io/content/posts/entropy.md

 <center><img src =/images/complexity_entropy.png width="550" height="400"/></center>

-To recap, entropy in software tracks the expansion of software with time.
-Complexity reflects the derivative of entropy.
+To recap, entropy in software tracks the expansion of software with time and complexity is the derivative of entropy.
 Due to the S-curve shape of entropy and thus "normal" shape of its derivative, "complexity begets complexity" until a certain point in time, after which complexity reduces.

 I argue that due to market conditions: namely the state of SaaS as a product / custom-made offering and the commoditisation of infrastructure (cloud) that we are at the middle of the S-curve. i.e we are at the **peak of software complexity / tech debt growth**.
-Intuitiviely, in the business “experimental -> custom -> product -> commodity” lifecycle, software is at the custom/product intersection, which is somewhere in the middle.
+Intuitively, in the business “experimental -> custom -> product -> commodity” lifecycle, software is at the custom/product intersection, which is somewhere in the middle.

 While the *total amount* of code in the world will keep growing, in order to sustain healthy